 A Potted History of the Tranmere Rovers Baseball Team

 Bat and ball sports have long captivated British minds.
-Cricket originated in the sixteenth century, and tennis can be traced back even further.
-Although distinctly American in every way, recent evidence appears to substantiate Britain’s claim to the origins of baseball, too.
+Cricket originated in the sixteenth century and tennis can be traced back even further.
+Although distinctly American in development, recent evidence appears to substantiate Britain’s claim to the origins of baseball, too.
 Indeed, one of the earliest references to the sport came from Jane Austen in Northanger Abbey, written in 1798.

 “It was not very wonderful that Catherine, who had nothing heroic about her, should prefer cricket, base ball, riding on horseback, and running about the country at the age of fourteen, to books,” wrote Austen, introducing her main character.
 Such a fleeting reference is often cited as evidence of British familiarity with baseball at that early stage, even before it rose to prominence across the Atlantic.

 Many decades later, when the game had been thoroughly indoctrinated into the American way of life, baseball returned to Britain in the form of exhibition games.
 In 1874, the Boston Red Stockings and Philadelphia Athletics played games in London, Dublin, Liverpool and Manchester.
-In 1888/89, Albert Goodwill Spalding orchestrated another tour of star players around the world, hoping to open new markets for his sports apparel empire.
-On 12th March 1889, the future King Edward VII even watched a game at the Oval, although he immediately deemed cricket to be superior.
+In 1888-89, Albert Goodwill Spalding orchestrated another tour of star players around the world, hoping to open new markets for his sporting apparel empire.
+And on 12th March 1889, the future King Edward VII even watched a game at the Oval cricket ground, although he immediately deemed cricket to be superior.

-The powerhouse of this early period was undoubtedly Derby County, which adopted baseball when Sir Francis Ley encountered the game on a trip to America.
+The powerhouse of this early period was undoubtedly Derby County, which adopted baseball when Sir Francis Ley, the city’s famed industrialist, encountered the game on a trip to America and brought it back with him.
 Derby were the first national baseball champions of Britain, and the football team was later invited to share their home field, known as the Baseball Ground.
 Football was played there right up until 1997, although the baseball team folded in 1898.

-In April of ’44, that passion was codified in the Merseyside National Baseball League, an eight-team circuit featuring clubs from Liverpool and Wirral.
+In April 1944, that passion was codified in the Merseyside National Baseball League, an eight-team circuit featuring clubs from Liverpool and Wirral.
 Everton entered a team that would play at Goodison, while the Caledonians were invited to take part alongside clubs from Formby and Widnes.
-Two rather obscure teams, named Roote and Liverpool Police, also took part, before the league was rounded out with two entrants from Tranmere Rovers: the Tranmere Rovers Baseball Team and Birkenhead.
+Two rather obscure teams, named Roote and Liverpool Police, also participated, before the league was rounded out with two entrants from Tranmere Rovers: the Tranmere Rovers Baseball Team and the rather laconic ‘Birkenhead.’

-Interestingly, Tranmere manager Bill Ridding played for the Birkenhead baseball team, and he proved a solid addition.
+Interestingly, Tranmere manager Bill Ridding played for the Birkenhead baseball team, proving a solid addition.
 A few Everton footballers played for their baseball side, but the craze never really took off.
 Interest in baseball waned as the new football season approached, and the Merseyside National Baseball League slowly petered out.
-Moores launched a North of England Baseball League in 1935, and that soaked up much of the residual interest on a regional level.
+Moores launched a North of England Baseball League in 1935, and that soaked up much of the residual interest at a regional level.

 The relationship between football and baseball has been difficult to quantify ever since.
-Ajax Amsterdam famously adopted baseball as a summer alternative, with Johan Cruyff and Johan Neeskens proving particularly skilled exponents.
-But America’s national pastime has otherwise been overwhelmed by football throughout the continent.
+Ajax Amsterdam famously adopted baseball as a summer alternative, with Johan Cruyff and Johan Neeskens proving particularly skilled exponents, but America’s national pastime has otherwise been overwhelmed by football throughout Europe.

 Baseball is still played on Merseyside, with the Liverpool Trojans competing at the Triple-A level.
-This year, the Bootle-based team is celebrating its seventieth anniversary, and is widely considered to be the oldest existing baseball team in Britain.
-A day out to watch them is highly recommended.
+This year, the Bootle-based team is celebrating its 70th anniversary.
+It is widely considered to be the oldest existing baseball team in Britain.
+A day out to watch the Trojans is highly recommended.

 Ultimately, any experimentation with American sports has been fleeting at Prenton Park.
 Yet as a loyal baseball fan since childhood and a keen advocate of Tranmere history, it’s gratifying to know that my two greatest passions were once entwined in Birkenhead.
 For one dreamy summer, baseball was played by Tranmere Rovers, and that’s enough to inspire pride in my heart.